 – Owner’s name & address

 – Type of business entity

-Step 3 – Notarize & Sign the Form
+Step 3: Notarize and Sign the FBN Statement

-The form will need to be notarized and signed by the business owner, partner, officer or LLC member, before submitting the form.
+The form will need to be notarized and signed by the business owner, partner, officer, or LLC member, before submitting the form.
 Notary services are available at no cost at most County Clerk’s offices.

 After filling out and notarizing the form, submit the form and payment to the County Clerk, either in person, mail, or online in some counties.

 Step 5: Business Name Publication

-After submitting the form, there is a requirement to publish a legal notice once a week for four consecutive weeks within 30 days of the filing.
-This notice will typically run in a newspaper that has general circulation in the county where the name is being filed.
+After submitting the form, there is a requirement to publish a legal notice in a local newspaper, once a week for four consecutive weeks within 30 days of the filing.
+This notice will typically run in a newspaper with general circulation in the county where the name is being filed.
 The county will have a list of approved publications.

 Expect to spend $30 – $100 to publish.

 After the four weeks of publication, the newspaper will provide a signed affidavit that must be submitted to the County Clerk within 30 days of the final publication.